longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   :Example: ``A. Person``

 creator_email
   The contact email for the person who created the file.
-People move and this may not always be valid.
+It is, however, recognized that people move institution, and that this may not always be valid.

   :Example: ``A.Person@aplace.ac.uk``